jungerm2/webservices/README-Template.md

 Most recent on top:

+- Fix precommit hooks, split fabfile.misc into misc and status.

 - Refactor all fabric code into a package, tasks are spread across multiple files for easy maintenance.
 Add a few tasks such as speedtest (and required dockerfile).

 - Add backup tasks for all services.
 Rename `code-server` volume.